Raspberry Pi Security Camera Network using motionEye

 • Camera: Select the camera you wish to add.

-In the example below camera1 (Pi Camera) and camera2 (USB WebCam) are connected to the Pi running MotionEye OS.
-While camera3 is coming from a different Pi that was set up using the webcam server tutorial.
+In the example below, camera1 (Pi Camera) and camera2 (USB WebCam) are connected to the Raspberry Pi running MotionEye.
+At the same time, camera3 comes from a different Raspberry Pi set up using our webcam server tutorial.

-This method is a great way to set up a strong Raspberry Pi security camera network.
+This method is great for setting up a strong Raspberry Pi security camera network.

 Raspberry Pi Multiple Cameras

-Configuring the Settings in MotionEye OS
+Configuring the Settings in MotionEye

-Raspberry Pi MotionEyeOS Interface
+Raspberry Pi motionEye Interface

 General Settings

-In here you can set the administrator username and password.
+You can set the administrator username and password in the general settings tab.
 This account will have access to all the settings you see at the moment.

-Surveillance username and password can also be set in here this can be used to just to access the camera interface.
+A surveillance username and password can be set in here.
+This can be used to access the camera interface.

 Video Device

-Under this menu, you’re able to set certain settings regarding the Raspberry Pi camera device.
+Under this menu, you are able to set certain settings regarding the cameras.

-• Camera Name: Set this to whatever you would like the camera to be named.
+• Camera Name: Set this to whatever you want the camera to be named.
 For example, the name kitchen would work well for a camera in a kitchen.

 • Camera Device: You’re unable to edit this one, but this is the device name of the camera.

-• Automatic Brightness: This will enable automatic software brightness, this means the camera software will make adjustments for the brightness.
-You don’t need to activate this if your camera already handles this.
-In here you change the brightness, contrast, and saturation of the video of the camera.
+• Automatic Brightness: This will enable automatic software brightness, which means the software will adjust for the brightness.
+You do not need to activate this if your camera already handles it.
+In here, you change the brightness, contrast, and saturation of the camera’s video.

-• Video Resolution: Here you can set the video resolution of the camera.
+• Video Resolution: Here, you can set the camera’s video resolution.
 The higher the resolution, the more room it will take up and the more bandwidth it will need to use to stream the footage.
 I set mine to 1280×800, and that seems to work perfectly fine.

-• Video Rotation: You can rotate your video from the Raspberry Pi security if you’re finding that it is looking the wrong way.
+• Video Rotation: You can rotate your video if it faces the wrong way.

-• Frame Rate: This sets the number of frames that will be sent be every second.
-The higher this is, the smoother the video, but again this will increase the storage used and bandwidth.
+• Frame Rate: This sets the number of frames that will be sent every second.
+The higher this is, the smoother the video, but again, this will increase the storage and bandwidth used.

 File Storage

-Under this menu, you can specify where you would like the files stored for the Raspberry Pi security camera.
+Under this menu, you can specify where you would like the files stored for the Raspberry Pi security camera network.

-This location can be a custom path on the Pi, the predetermined path or the network path.
+This location can be a custom path on the Pi, the predetermined path, or the network path.

 Text Overlay

-In here you can set the text overlay on the output of the camera.
+Within the text overlay tab, you can set the text overlay on the camera’s output.

-By default, the left text reads the camera name and the right read the time stamp (Today’s date and current time).
+By default, the left text displays the camera name, and the right text displays the time stamp (Today’s date and current time).

 Video Streaming

-This menu you’re able to set the video streaming options, this is the video you see in the browser.
+In this menu, you can set the video streaming options.
+This is the video stream you see in the browser.

 • Streaming Frame Rate: This is the same as mentioned above under video device.

-• Streaming Quality: You can reduce the video streaming quality.
-This setting is good to reduce if you need to access the camera on a low bandwidth device often.
+• Streaming Quality: This setting is good to reduce if you need to access the camera on a low bandwidth device often.

-• Streaming Image Resizing: Enable this if you want MotionEye OS to resize the images before being sent to a browser.
-(Not recommended on a Pi)
+• Streaming Image Resizing: Enable this if you want MotionEye to resize the images before sending them to a browser.

 • Streaming Port: This is the port that the device will listen to for connections looking to view the stream.
-Eg. http://motionpie:8081
+Eg. http://192.168.0.16:8081

 • Motion Optimization: This will reduce the frame rate whenever no motion is detected.
 This setting will save you bandwidth.